 It’s almost spring, which in Washington, DC means one thing: cherry blossoms!
 Peak bloom, when 70% of the cherry trees’ flowers are open, has averaged out to be April 4.
 However, it has occurred as early as March 15 and as late as April 18.
-Washington Post’s Capital Weather Gang is calling for an April 3 peak this year.
+Washington Post’s Capital Weather Gang is calling for a peak between April 1-5 this year.
 Experts say that the best blossom viewing is four to seven days after the peak bloom begins; however, the blossoms can last up to two weeks in the right conditions.

-This year’s Cherry Blossom festival runs from March 20 to April 14 (for more information on the events, click here).
-Hordes of tourists will descend on DC in the weeks ahead to view these spectacular blooms.
 Most people head to the Tidal Basin to take in DC’s breathtaking spring beauty.
-But given the crowds, limited parking and difficult access, we thought we’d share DC’s best spots for cherry blossoms – ones that are off the beaten path.
+But given the crowds, limited parking, and difficult access, we thought we’d share DC’s best spots for cherry blossoms – ones that are off the beaten path.